Skip to main content

 Winners instead provide a clear budget showing exactly how the bursary fills a gap in their tuition or living costs.

-List your specific monthly expenses to prove your need.
+List your specific monthly shortfall to prove your need.

-The biggest mistake is using a general character reference.
+The biggest mistake is using a generic character reference.